SandyRodger/LS202_html_and_css/olly_chats.md

 - Agile planning/developing?
 - "Our dependency on technology is growing faster than our ability to secure it" - [I am the Cavalry](https://www.iamthecavalry.org/wp-content/uploads/2014/04/Cavalry-Brochure-v1.01.pdf)
 - What do you think about the apocalyptic warnings about AI ?

+What we talked about:

+ - Getting things done - book by David Allen
+ - todobot.ai and what comes next